-Shape the European research programme on health systems with the To-Reach online consultation
+Shape the European research programme on health systems with the TO-REACH online consultation

 19 April 2018

 What will health services look like in the future?
 How will the health system of the future work?
-Will every service be personalized?
+Will every service be personalised?
 Will everyone be able to afford it?
 Will we be able to navigate through a complex health system?

 The future of health will be influenced strongly by the results of research, leading to innovation and improvements.
 A joint European research programme on health systems, which we are developing within the To-Reach consortium, will thus have an impact on how efficiently we are able to improve health and decrease the burden of disease.
 The research done through such a programme will potentially have an impact on many of us, more or less professionally tied to the health sector.
 Most importantly, such research will have a significant impact on patients and citizens in general.